Vodafone Czech Republic

-Vodafone Czech Republic a.s. is a Czech telecommunications company.
+Vodafone Czech Republic a.s. is a Czech telecommunications company, owned by Vodafone Group.
 It is among the largest Czech companies by revenue.

-It was established as Český Mobil (Czech Mobile) in 1999, when the government of Miloš Zeman granted it a free license to operate the third mobile GSM network.
-Its mobile network was called Oskar; the company itself was renamed in September 2004 to Oskar Mobil.
+It was established as Český Mobil in 1999, when the government of Miloš Zeman granted it a free license to operate the third mobile GSM network.
+The company was renamed in September 2004 to Oskar Mobil.
 In 2005 the international company Vodafone became the sole shareholder, which in November 2005, approved the most recent change in the company name.

 Czech Vodafone currently has over 3 million customers.
 The director is Petr Dvořák since February 2018.

 History

 In September 1999, an evaluation of the tender for the third license to operate telecommunications services in the GSM 1800 MHz band was conducted.
 Of the four registered bidders (Český Mobil, Orange, CrysTel, Vlna+) the best to meet the requirements of the tender were Český Mobil (148 points out of 150 possible) and Orange (132 points out of 150).

 When comparing the experience with the operation of networks in the 1800 MHz (100% versus 0%) and the number of users (3.5 million versus 456 thousand), Orange prevailed, while Canadian Telesystems International Wireless (TIW, the majority shareholder of Český Mobil) had the difference from its rival having operated a mobile network in Romania (i.e. had experience with the operation of the network in an Eastern European country) and offered its network three months from the completion of the tender, i.e. during the scheduled completion of the tender at the end of September 1999, it should be running a network by Český Mobil by the end of December 1999.
 Orange offered to launch its network in early March 2000.
 The tender was won by Český Mobil.